 To ensure safe and reliable journeys, we maintain and renew our track regularly.
 Find out about the maintenance and why it’s important to your journey.

 The track is made up of ballast which supports the sleepers, which in turn support the rails.
 Together, the sleepers and the rail form the track. 🚉🛤

-The Tube network is 150 years old and is used by millions of people.
+The Tube network is 150 years old and millions of people use it.
 Over time track experiences wear and tear from constant use.
 We work around the clock to keep our 1,000 km of track in tip-top shape while at the same time minimising disruption to customers. 👍